E. W. Scripps Company: 21st century

+In June 2000, E.W.
+Scripps Company announced that it would launch the Fine Living Network (later renamed as the Cooking Channel in 2010), the channel was originally scheduled to launch in September 2001, it eventually launched on August 21, 2002.

+On October 12, 2004, the first incarnation of Scripps Networks (then a division of the E.W.
+Scripps Company) announced that it would acquire Great American Country (later renamed as Great American Family in 2022) from Jones Radio Network for $140 million.

 In October 2007, Scripps announced that it would separate into two publicly traded companies: The E. W. Scripps Company (newspapers, TV stations, licensing/syndication) and Scripps Networks Interactive (HGTV, Food Network, DIY Network, Cooking Channel (formerly known as Fine Living), Travel Channel and Great American Country).
 The transaction was completed on July 1, 2008.

 After a test launch at WFTS-TV in 2009, Scripps television stations launched YouTube channels in 2010.
 These are similar to YouTube channels operated by Hearst Television and LIN Television.

 On February 24, 2011, United Media struck a distribution deal with Universal Uclick (now known as Andrews McMeel Syndication) for syndication of the company's 150 comic strip and news features, which became effective on June 1 of that year.
 At that point, United Media, and by extension the Scripps Company, exited the syndication business.

 On September 12, 2011, Scripps partnered with Cox Media Group and Raycom Media to launch Right This Minute, a viral video program.
 On the same day, Scripps launched The List, a news magazine.
 Both were part of an approach for "homegrown" programming—programming created by Scripps.
 Raycom also launched America Now on the same day.
 The creator of RTM and The List applied this "homegrown" programming approach to Tegna in 2015, with the launch of T.D.
 Jakes.
 Scripps launched Let's Ask America in 2013 (now cancelled), partnering with Telepictures to do so, and Pickler and Ben in 2017.

 On October 3, 2011, Scripps announced it was purchasing the television arm of McGraw-Hill for $212 million.
 This purchase nearly doubled the number of Scripps stations to 19 with a combined reach of 13% of U.S. households.
 Upon the 2012 death of E. W. Scripps' grandson, Robert Scripps, the Edward W. Scripps Trust was dissolved and its stock divided among the surviving trustees.

-In December 2013, Scripps purchased Newsy for $35 Million.
+In December 2013, Scripps acquired the digital video news service Newsy for $35 million, the service was later renamed as Scripps News in 2023.